open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 .. image:: ../../_static/images/plugins/neuropix-pxi/neuropix-pxi-02.png
   :alt: Overview of the Neuropixels 1.0 settings interface

-And for a Neuropixels 2.0 (4-shank) probe:
+And for a Neuropixels 2.0 (quad base) probe:

 .. image:: ../../_static/images/plugins/neuropix-pxi/neuropix-pxi-03.png
   :alt: Overview of the Neuropixels 2.0 settings interface